jdiejim/pokedex-blog/README.md

 * We use display flex to separate the 2 views we are going to be building
 * We fixed our width and height for our desktop display
 * We apply some top and bottom margin to separate the view from the corners and auto left and right to place it in the middle
-* Finally we applied a red color to the background
+* Finally, we applied a red color to the background

 ![mainLayout](./screenshots/mainLayout.png)